dBildungsplattform/schulportal-load-tests/README.md

 ### Configuration

-You have to provide `loadtest/data/users.json` with usernames and passwords for the tests to work.
+You have to provide `loadtest/data/users.json` with usernames, passwords and role for the tests to work.
 An example is provided in `loadtest/data/`.

 ## Development